alex-h-stone/spring-boot-microservice-reference/README.md

 #### Integration tests

-For examples of integration tests utilising WireMock and `de.flapdoodle` embedded MongoDB see any JUnit test which either extends `BaseIntegrationTest` or has the JUnit annotation `@Tag("integration")`.
+For examples of integration tests utilising Wire Mock and `de.flapdoodle` embedded MongoDB see any JUnit test which either extends `BaseIntegrationTest` or has the JUnit annotation `@Tag("integration")`.